 In connection with this offering, we are entering into Change in Control Severance Agreements with each of our NEOs that will supersede the severance and change in control benefits, if any, included in the NEOs' employment agreements.
-Pursuant to the terms of the change in control severance agreements, in the event an NEO's employment is terminated by us other than for "cause" or the executive experiences a "constructive termination" (each as defined below), then the NEO will receive as severance nine months (or 12 months in the case of Dr. Lammers) of base salary in a single cash lump sum payment and up to nine months (or 12 months in the case of Dr. Lammers) of base salary in a control, the termination or resignation occurs within the period commencing on a "change in control" (as defined below) and ending 12 months after a change in control, the severance will consist of 12 months (or 18 months in the case of Dr. Lammers) of base salary paid in a single cash lump sum, 100% (or 150% in the case of Dr. Lammers) of the executive's target bonus paid in a single cash lump sum, up to 12 months (or 18 months in the case of Dr. Lammers) of healthcare continuation for each stock option and other equity award held by the NEO.
+Pursuant to the terms of the change in control severance agreements, in the event an NEO's employment is terminated by us other than for "cause" or the executive experiences a "constructive termination" (each as defined below), then the NEO will receive as severance nine months (or 12 months in the case of Dr. Lammers) of base salary in a single cash lump sum payment and up to nine months (or 12 months in the case of Dr. Lammers) of healthcare continuation coverage preimium reimbursement; provided, that if the termination or resignation occurs within the period commencing on a "change in control" (as defined below) and ending 12 months after a change in control, the severance will consist of 12 months (or 18 months in the case of Dr. Lammers) of base salary paid in a single cash lump sum, 100% (or 150% in the case of Dr. Lammers) of the executive's target bonus paid in a single cash lump sum, up to 12 months (or 18 months in the case of Dr. Lammers) of healthcare continuation coverage premium reimbursement and full vesting acceleration for each stock option and other equity award held by the NEO.
 The NEO must timely deliver an effective release of claims to us in order to be eligible for the foregoing severance benefits.